mekanii/optilab-nvecam-v2/ffmpeg-cedrus264/README.md

 **_-pix_fmt[:stream_specifier] format (input/output,per-stream)_**<br>
 Set pixel format.
 Use -pix_fmts to show all the supported pixel formats.
 If the selected pixel format can not be selected, ffmpeg will print a warning and select the best pixel format supported by the encoder.
 If pix_fmt is prefixed by a +, ffmpeg will exit with an error if the requested pixel format can not be selected, and automatic conversions inside filtergraphs are disabled.
 If pix_fmt is a single +, ffmpeg selects the same pixel format as the input (or graph output) and automatic conversions are disabled.

+**_-s[:stream_specifier] size (input/output,per-stream)_**<br>
+Set frame size.
+As an input option, this is a shortcut for the video_size private option, recognized by some demuxers for which the frame size is either not stored in the file or is configurable – e.g. raw video or video grabbers.
+As an output option, this inserts the scale video filter to the end of the corresponding filtergraph.
+Please use the scale filter directly to insert it at the beginning or some other place.
+The format is ‘wxh’ (default - same as source).

 **_-r[:stream_specifier] fps (input/output,per-stream)_**<br>
 Set frame rate (Hz value, fraction or abbreviation).
 As an input option, ignore any timestamps stored in the file and instead generate timestamps assuming constant frame rate fps.
 This is not the same as the -framerate option used for some input formats like image2 or v4l2 (it used to be the same in older versions of FFmpeg).
 If in doubt use -framerate instead of the input option -r.